Come Follow Me: D&C 102-105

 Rather than raising an army of 500, just over 200 men gathered to serve in the militia to restore the Missouri saints back to their homes in Jackson County, Missouri.
 Beyond that, the Lord notes several other reasons why He disbanded the Camp prior to reaching the city of Independence.

-"And are not united according to the union required by the law of the celestial kingdom;
+"And are not according to the union required by the law of the celestial kingdom;

-"And Zion cannot be built up unless it is by the principles of the law of the celestial kingdom; otherwise I cannot receive her unto myself." (vs 2-5)
+"And cannot be built up it is by the of the of the celestial kingdom; otherwise I cannot receive her unto myself." (vs 2-5)

 Zion, the pure in heart, can only be built upon the Celestial Law.
 God's power and miracles work dependent upon faith and righteousness of the people.
 Having destroyed the Egyptian army at the Red Sea, the Lord had the power to wipe out the Church's enemies in Missouri.
 He didn't.